ToruNiina/toml11/README.md

 You can see the error messages about invalid files and serialization results of valid files at [CircleCI](https://circleci.com/gh/ToruNiina/toml11).

-Now the master branch is showing a beta version of the version 3.
-It has some breaking changes from v2.
-Please be careful.

 ## Example

 ```cpp